pktgen/fgen/docs/guides/prog_guide/crypto.rst

       if (job->status != STS_COMPLETED)
          ... job failed ...

-The CNDP pktmbuf can be manipulated to insert the outer IPv4 header, ESP header, IV, and append the ESP trailer and ICV.
+The FGEN pktmbuf can be manipulated to insert the outer IPv4 header, ESP header, IV, and append the ESP trailer and ICV.

 .. code-block:: C